SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 Cox Communications, an Atlanta-based company, providers internet, cable TV, and telephone services to over six million Americans.
 With those in their golden years in mind, we took an in-depth look at the best Cox cable TV packages.
 We were impressed that their most basic cable TV package starts at just $53 per month, an excellent price for older adults living on a fixed income, but their bundling options offer the best opportunity for savings and convenience.
-Keep in mind that Cox requires a one-year contract to get the best deal, which may be a problem for seniors who foresee only needing the service for a short time.
-If you're curious, keep scrolling to see what we thought of Cox's cable TV offerings!
+Keep in mind that Cox requires a one-year contract with some bundles and plans, but there are plenty of contract-free options as well.
+If you’re curious, keep scrolling to see what we thought of Cox’s cable TV offerings!

 Before you spend time researching Cox, you'll want to make sure you live in their service area.